 By Dorian Martin, I Start Wondering Founder

 Is this year proving to be one of the answers or a year of questions?
-This provocative query found on social media can stimulate older women to think deeply about our lives.
+This provocative query found on social media can stimulate older women to think deeply about their lives.
 Questioning my own understanding of my family history led me on an interesting journey that turned false family narratives into a truer and richer understanding.

 Family and societal stories easily embed themselves in our daily narrative and inform behavior.
 These stories often are decades old and can span generations.
 If these stories are fictional and left unquestioned, they can cause unnecessary misunderstanding and misery.